 A business credit card buffers your exposure to receivables, tracks spending and lets you separate business finances from your personal finances.
 They come with other benefits too.
 Business credit cards often have rewards programs that appeal to the needs of business owners, and you can issue cards to employees to streamline business-expense processes.

 Business credit cards are not the same thing as consumer credit cards.
 For that reason, we offer several suggestions to help you find the best credit card for your business.
-Three credit cards that you can consider are the American Express OPEN for Business, AT&T Universal Business Rewards Card and the CitiBusiness AAdvantage Card.
+A few credit cards that you can consider are the American Express line of business cards, AT&T Universal Business Rewards Card and the CitiBusiness AAdvantage Card.

 Best Convenience Features or Rewards